 Anouk A In Dolce Vita

-She acted as Jacques Demy’s Lola, as Federico Fellini’s corrupted aristocrat, but the audience most remembered her as Anna Gauthier from Claude Lelouch’s movie “A Man and A Woman”.
-At the age of 87, she returned to the screen with the film “Best years of life, in which the same Claude Lelouch showed what happened to the heroes of “A Man and A Woman” 53 years later.
-Seven questions for the legendary French actress.
+She acted as Jacques Demy’s Lola, as Federico Fellini’s corrupted aristocrat, but the audience most remembered her as Anna Gauthier from Claude Lelouch’s movie “A Man and a Woman”.
+At the age of 87, she returned to the screen with the film “Best years of life, where Claude Lelouch revisited the characters 53 years later.
+When we met for this interview, Anouk Aimée embodied everything one would expect from a legendary actress: soft-spoken, polite, and graceful, with a quiet gratitude for every appreciative comment.
+Modest and still striking in her early 90s, she listened intently, thoughtfully reflecting on each question before answering with elegance.
+And when I asked for her autograph for the magazine, she simply added, ‘Merci.’
+Her passing on June 18, 2024, marks the loss of a true cinematic icon.
+Seven questions I asked the legendary French actress.

 How did you end up on the set?